 - Generous equipment levels

 SEAT hadn’t dabbled in the SUV market whatsoever prior to the launch of the Ateca, which is surprising considering how much influence that segment has over the entire market nowadays.
 Happily, it seems that SEAT have done well to bide their time and their offering to a somehow not yet saturated market has peaked a lot of interest.
 As you’d expect, there’s a variety of spec levels and engine choices to choose from, so there’ll be a model to suit most buyers needs.
 Let’s have a look at what’s in store.

 On The Road

-The real out-and-out performance Ateca doesn’t actually flaunt the ‘SEAT’ badge, as it is being launched under the new ‘CUPRA’ sub-brand and it doesn’t hit the showrooms until 2019.
+The real out-and-out performance Ateca doesn’t actually flaunt the ‘SEAT’ badge, as it is being launched under ‘CUPRA’ sub-brand and it doesn’t hit the showrooms until 2019.
 Don’t worry though there are still some enticing models available with a big silver ‘S’ emblem on the grille.
 The most potent is actually the 2.0 TDi ‘FR’ model with 190 horsepower.